lucatume/wp-browser/README.md

 * WPDb - an extension of the default codeception [Db module](http://codeception.com/docs/modules/Db) that will interact with a WordPress database, use in acceptance and functional testing
 * WPLoader - will load and configure a **blank** WordPress installation to use as a base to set up fixtures and access WordPress defined functions and classes in unit and functional tests; a wrapping of the WordPress [PhpUnit](https://phpunit.de/ "PHPUnit – The PHP Testing Framework") based [test suite provided in the WordPress repository](https://make.wordpress.org/core/handbook/testing/automated-testing/phpunit/).
 * WPBootstrapper - will bootstrap (**simply load**) an existing WordPress installation to have access to it in acceptance and functional tests.
+* WPQueries - used in conjuction with the WPLoader or WPBootstrapper modules it allow for assertments to be made on WordPress database access

 ### WPBrowser configuration
 WPBrowser extends `PHPBrowser` module hence any parameter required and available to that module is required and available in `WPBrowser` as well.